Tolucde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_home is a script that displays all users and their home directories, sorted by users.

 Based on the the /etc/passwd file
+100-empty_casks is a a command that finds all empty files and directories in the current directory and all sub-directories.